The Cairngorms Up-Close: Gallery

 Pantilius tunicatus

-Where and when encountered: Glenbeg Estate on 18 August 2024
+Where and when encountered: Grantown-on-Spey on 28 August 2025

 About: Plant bugs of the species Pantilius tunicatus live on hazel, alder, and birch trees.
 They can be found in various corners of Great Britain but are less commonly encountered to the north.